-CNR - (Y - 13) + 10 log N + 10 log T + 10 log R - 12)

-for 'non adapted' communities exposed to noise from a single firing range, the firing taking place within the hours 7am to 10pm.
+CNR - (Y - 13) + 10 log N + 10 log T + 10 log R - 12) . . . .(5) for 'non adapted' communities exposed to noise from a single firing range, the firing taking place within the hours 7am to 10pm.

 Given the equation above, the CNR for a location sponde to N events each of VBB (linear, peak), etc., can be calculated.
 The extent to which an excessive CNR value can be lowered by reducing N, T, etc., can be studied.
-However for planning purposes it may be desired to supermound cutterion CNR contours on a map of the area could then be regarded as suitable for residential use, those inside the contours a unsuitable for such case.
+However for planning purposes it may be desired to supermound cutterion CNR contours on a may of the area influence cutterion.
+CNR contours on a may of the area could then be regarded as suitable for residential use, those inside the contours au unsuitable for such cus.